cdbdev/arch-install/README.md

 Using Rufus from https://rufus.akeo.ie/.

 Simply select the Arch Linux ISO, the USB drive you want to create the bootable Arch Linux onto and click start.

-Note: Be sure to select DD image mode from the dropdown menu or when the program asks which mode to use (ISO or DD), otherwise the image will be transferred incorrectly.
+**_Note_**: _Be sure to select DD image mode from the dropdown menu or when the program asks which mode to use (ISO or DD), otherwise the image will be transferred incorrectly._